Amdrija/ruby-practice/README.md

 ## Tic-Tac-Toe

-Tic-Tac-Toe recreated in console using Ruby.
+Tic-Tac-Toe recreated in terminal using Ruby.

+## Mastermind

+[Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) game recreated in terminal using Ruby.
+For now you can only play as the decoder, trying to guess the code that the computer has generetaed.